 About the Area

-Located in the east of Lancashire, Blackburn with Darwen is a semi – rural unitary borough, with compact urban areas predominately but not exclusively located around the towns of Blackburn and Darwen.
-The area is surrounded by countryside and features a number of small rural villages and hamlets.
+Located in the East of Lancashire, Blackburn with Darwen is a semi – rural unitary borough, with compact urban areas predominately but not exclusively located around the towns of Blackburn and Darwen.
+The area is surrounded by beautiful countryside and features a number of small rural villages and hamlets.
 Geographically the borough borders Bury and Bolton in the South, Chorley in the West, Hyndburn and Rossendale in the East and the Ribble Valley in the North.

 Recent years have also seen a growing nightlife with new bars and venues opening all the time and building on Blackburn’s history of making and manufacturing the town now plays host to The Making Rooms, a hub for digital and creative entrepreneurs with one of the country’s best equipped Fab Labs.
 The National Festival of Making has also helped put Blackburn on the map with design guru Wayne Hemingway leading the creative vision to celebrate everyone from independent talented makers to manufacturing giants such as Graham & Brown and Crown Paints.
-Wayne and wife Gerardine have also recently launched a new development of 167 contemporary houses that put quality of life at the centre of their design.
+Wayne and wife Geraldine have also recently launched a new development of 167 contemporary houses that put quality of life at the centre of their design.

 For more information about the area, click here.